Client: ŠKODA Spain

 Date Of Campaign: 06/2017 - 09/2017

 Background: The campaign was featured in the Directory Issue number 44.
 However, it has since evolved and now we can add some more details.ŠKODA, the Czech car manufacturer, was not well-known in Spain. ŠKODA wanted to popularize itself by making a meaningful, emotional connection with Spaniards.
 So, in 2015, the brand launched a social mobility project to fight depopulation in remote towns.
-In September 2017, with the launch of its first 7-seat car, ŠKODA created a new social initiative, ‘The Stagecoach of the Desert Cowboys’, to reconnect towns in the Almeria desert, using one of its newest models as a public transportation service.
+In September 2017, with the launch of its first 7-seat car, ŠKODA created a new social initiative, ‘The Stagecoach of the Desert Cowboys’, to reconnect towns in the Almeria desert.
 This area was a major movie location for iconic Westerns in the 1960s.
 But when the film crews finally left, the region’s villages began to suffer from a lack of job opportunities, public transport, and services.
 This had huge demographic implications for the area.
 In the last 15 years, the population has halved, leaving an ageing population, making isolation a very real problem, and forcing those who still want to live there with daily problems.

 Results: All this generated earned media worth 1 million euros, brand awareness grew by 2.8% and ŠKODA Kodiaq orders increased by 97% compared to the months before the campaign.The Stagecoach provided a job for the father of a family, who became its driver.
 A job he can be sure of for at least the two years that the service will operate.By April 2018, 306 passengers had already used the ŠKODA stagecoach transportation service.
 150 villages at risk of depopulation have already asked ŠKODA for help.